superstar54/AEP/010_pythonjob/readme.md

 print("Exit message:", node.exit_message)
 ```

 #### Namespace Outputs

-The PythonJob allows users to define namespace outputs.
-A namespace output is a dictionary with keys and values returned by a function.
-Each value in this dictionary will be serialized to AiiDA data, and the key-value pair will be stored in the database.
-Why use namespace outputs?
+`PythonJob` allows users to define namespace outputs, which are dictionaries with dynamic keys and values returned by a function.
+Each value in this dictionary is serialized to an AiiDA data node, and the key-value pairs are stored in the database.

+**Benefits of using namespace outputs:**

-- Dynamic and Flexible: The keys and values in the namespace output are not fixed and can change based on the task’s execution.
+- **Dynamic and Flexible**: The keys and values are not fixed and can change based on the task's execution.
-- Querying: The data in the namespace output is stored as an AiiDA data node, allowing for easy querying and retrieval.
+- **Querying**: The data is stored as AiiDA data nodes, allowing for easy querying and retrieval.
-- Data Provenance: When the data is used as input for subsequent tasks, the origin of data is tracked.
+- **Data Provenance**: When the data is used as input for subsequent tasks, its origin is tracked.

+Example:

 ```python
 from ase.build import bulk